ink sketching coursE

 There are TWO ways to sign up for the Ink Sketching Course:

 1. As part of the ADVENTURE ART ACADEMY - this is the most affordable option that also gives you access to my entire library of courses, from Ink Sketching to Alpenglow, Watercolor Basics and 55& landscape adventure lessons!
 You can choose from a monthly or annual option.
-To watch all lessons, you'll need to be an active member for the duration of the course. *ONCE YOU ARE SIGNED UP, RETURN TO THIS PAGE AND ADD YOUR EMAIL TO THE COURSE LIST USING THE CURRENT STUDENTS SECTION BELOW - I know this is an extra step!
-But, not all new students want the twice a week Ink Sketching emails, so this is how I make sure the right folks hear from me about the course :)
+Now that the live classes are done, all you have to do is sign up, login to the program Library, and you can access all parts of the Ink Sketching Course.

 2. As a STANDALONE COURSE - this option costs $150, and you have access to all of the course materials for a year.